 - signed property sale agreement (or signed offer to purchase)

 - proof of salary (for employees) or proof of company income (for business owners)

 - savings account statements

 - any other property contracts you own

-All foreign-language documents must be translated into German and notarised.
-Companies such as Lingoking can provide a fast and flexible translation service to assist you with your documents.
+All foreign-language documents must be translated into German and notarized.
+Companies such as lingoking can provide a fast and flexible translation service to assist you with your documents.
 Notably, applications for mortgages usually take two to three weeks.

 Banks offering mortgages to expats in Austria

 - Bank Austria – this is the largest and most accessible bank in Austria.
 This behemoth offers specific expat-focused accounts and may be able to offer you a mortgage.